jbroadway/docs/docs/2022.1/studio/how-tos/sets/how-to-move-and-scale-a-set.md

 Now that you know [[:how to use sets]], let's explore how to move around them.

-For actors while in character, the ways to move around are to walk around within your tracking space, or teleport to other places in the set then walk around from there.
+For actors while in character, the ways to move around are either to walk around within your tracking space, or teleport to other places in the set then walk around from there.
 When you make yourself invisible, you gain the ability to move by manipulating the set itself.

 **Step 1.** Make sure you're invisible by pressing the menu button on either controller and making sure the **Visibility** button is highlighted green.
-Click the button to toggle it if it's not.
+Click the button to toggle it if it's not highlighted green.

 > Tip: When the Props menu is open, you'll automatically become invisible since this puts the set into a "build mode" for manipulating props.